decretist/ICMCL17/proceedings/ICMCL17.markdown

 An understanding of whether an idea or topic is present in or absent from a selection of text can almost never be arrived at based on the presence or absence of a single lemma.
-Instead, human (as opposed to machine) readers look for the presence of families of related lemmas to signal the presence of an idea or topic in a selection of text.
-In reviewing the list of 725 unique lemmas one such family of lemmas in particular stood out to me: *calumpia*, *calumniator*, *calumpniatus*.[^9]
+Instead, human (as opposed to machine) readers must look for the presence of families of related lemmas to signal the presence of an idea or topic in a selection of text.
+In reviewing the list of 725 unique lemmas, one such family of lemmas in particular stands out: *calumpia*, *calumniator*, *calumpniatus*.[^9] This family will be the exemplar of what the new computational techniques reveal about the evolution of the text and ideas of the *Decretum*.

-We know that between 1140 and 1234, what we think of as the classical period in the history of medieval canon law, the concept of calumny took on a significance and a formal legal meaning that was derived from but was considerably more precise technically than its previous general use in Christian discourse.
+We know that between 1140 and 1234, what we think of as the classical period in the history of medieval canon law, the concept of calumny took on a significance and a formal legal meaning that was derived from but was considerably more precise than its previous general use in Christian discourse.
 For example, during this period, oaths of non-calumniation at the onset of legal proceedings came to be required of all litigants in canonical courts.

 We should expect to see at least three Latin lemmas associated with the concept of calumny: